A Sports Car EV?

 Steering

-The secondary interface between the driver and a car is the steering wheel.
-When on the move it provides pure feedback on the road surface and the cars connection with it.
+The second most important interface between the driver and a car is the steering wheel.
+When on the move it provides pure feedback from the road surface and the cars connection with it.
 In many modern cars this connection is broken to make driving a more relaxing experience and the steering rack ratio is chosen to ensure the car is not too responsive to steering wheel input and provides a nice 'weight' to the steering.

 In Rob's Fisher Fury R1 there is a very fast steering rack, with no power assistance.
-The steering is perfectly weighted but, the car demanded 100% concentration or you would end up in the hedge.
+The steering is perfectly weighted but, the car demanded 100% concentration or you will end up in the hedge.
 Minimal steering input was required and it was very easy to catch any over-steer.
+The feedback through the wheel is exceptional.

 Note: Perhaps the most annoying driver intervention on modern cars is the active 'lane assist' systems that either vibrate the steering if you wander out of lane or actively nudge the steering back into lane.
-We have system like this on both an ICE and an EV and its infuriating.
-On country lanes and typical B-roads you simply can't cross the central white lines without it interfering.
-Some cars let you switch it of and many make this a complex process that has to be repeated each time you start the car.
-We do NOT plan to have anything like this in the OSSEV® or the MX-5e.
-The driver will be 100% responsible for steering and all feedback through the steering wheel will be pure and uninterrupted.
+We have a system like this on both an ICE and an EV and it can be infuriating.
+On country lanes and typical B-roads you simply can't cross the central white lines without it interfering and this 'straight lining' of corners is something you do a lot when the conditions allow.
+Some cars let you switch it off and many make this a complex process that has to be repeated each time you start the car.
+We do NOT plan to have anything like this in the OSSEV 1 or the MX-5e.
+The driver will be 100% responsible for steering and all feedback through the steering wheel will be pure and unfiltered.

 Brakes